dmar-bonn/aipp-survey/README.md

 ![Taxonomy of AIPP Applications](docs/histograms.png "Taxonomy of AIPP Applications")

 Our taxonomy considers four broad application areas: (i) environmental monitoring; (ii) exploration and search; (iii) semantic scene understanding; and (iv) active SLAM.
-We also include the utilised learning method: supervised learning; reinforcement learning; imitation learning; and/or active learning.
+We also include the utilized learning method: supervised learning; reinforcement learning; imitation learning; and/or active learning.
 We provide visual summary statistics for our survey according to the application area, learning  method, and planning space considered by each paper.